cert-manager/website/content/public-training/_index.md

 Since then the Kubernetes project has exploded, gaining over 30,000 commits and 46, 600+ stars on Github.
 It has quickly become the default cluster manager, referred to as the new ‘Datacentre OS.’
 Kubernetes is a must to learn if you are using or adopting containers.

 In these workshops, we demonstrate the deployment of microservice applications to Google Container Engine (GKE), with explanation of core concepts and hands-on, instructor-led labs.
+Here’s an [outline of the content](https://www.jetstack.io/training/) delivered in our workshops.
 This is a FREE workshop hosted by Google, run by Jetstack.
 Lunch is provided.

-Here’s an [outline of the content](https://www.jetstack.io/training/) delivered in our workshops.
+To attend you must:

+* Register with company email address
+* Either be working on or about to start working on an active Docker/Kubernetes project
+* Demonstrate a skill level consistent with the course level specification (see below)
+* Be able to travel and attend course in London

+_Note: No more than two attendees from the same company in one workshop._

+Please register your interest and we will confirm your attendance based on availability.